junepavia/web-development-2022/README.md

-JavaScript --> to program the behavior of web pages getElementById() --> use to find HTML element with that Id innerHTML --> use to modify content in html tag
+JavaScript --> to program the behavior of web pages getElementById() --> use to find HTML element with that Id innerHTML --> use to modify content in html tag document.write() --> only for testing window.alert / alert --> to show an alert box window.print --> print current page semicolon --> use to seperate js statement var,let,const --> to declaire variable